Josh Bergeron: New incentives could help with downtown vitality in Rowan - Salisbury Post

 Professional office space won’t fill the various vacant spaces in downtown Salisbury buildings.
 Neither will retail stores and restaurants.
 Residential space combined with those other things will.

 The city of Salisbury and Rowan County should do everything possible to encourage developers to improve empty downtown spaces and make them into apartments or condos.
 Costs to adhere to historic standards, change a non-residential space into apartments and redevelop property in a downtown area are significant cost-driving factors.
-New incentive programs or boosted budgets for existing ones, particularly on the county level, could helpful the economic vitality of Salisbury and other municipalities in Rowan County because they’ll cover some of those costs.
+New incentive programs or boosted budgets for existing ones, particularly on the county level, could be helpful for the economic vitality of Salisbury and other municipalities in Rowan County because they’ll cover some of those costs.

 Consider Salisbury’s programs as an example.